dougeby/IntuneDocs/intune/introduction-intune.md

 Intune integrates with Azure AD to enable a broad set of access control scenarios.
 For example, you can require a mobile device to be compliant with corporate standards that you define in Intune before the device can access a corporate service like Exchange.
 Likewise, you can lock down the corporate service to a specific set of mobile apps.
 For example, you can lock down Exchange Online to only be accessed by Outlook or Outlook Mobile.

 ## Intune app management explained
-When we talk about app management, we are talking about the set of things our solutions enable IT Pros to do with mobile apps, such as:
+When we talk about app management, we are talking about:
-* Publishing mobile apps to employees
+* Assigning mobile apps to employees
-* Configuring apps
+* Configuring apps with standard settings that are used when the app runs
 * Controlling how corporate data is used and shared in mobile apps
 * Removing corporate data from mobile apps
-* Updating mobile apps
+* Updating apps
 * Reporting on mobile app inventory
 * Tracking mobile app usage